SCOLIOSIS, complex SPINE & REVISION SURGERY AT OUR

 AT OUR Dallas TX Scoliosis and Spine Office

-Neuromuscular Scoliosis sometimes occurs in children with cerebral palsy, muscular dystrophy, and spina bifida.
-These types of spine curvature disorders can prevent the spine from being properly supported by the muscles.
-This can often lead to scoliosis and other abnormal curvatures of the spine.
+To summarize, neuromuscular Scoliosis sometimes occurs in children with cerebral palsy, muscular dystrophy, and spina bifida.
+For example, these types of spine curvature disorders can prevent the spine from being properly supported by the muscles.
+In addition, this can often lead to scoliosis and other abnormal curvatures of the spine.

 SPINE & REVISION SURGERY AT OUR Dallas TX Scoliosis and Spine Office

-In addition to treating scoliosis, Southwest Scoliosis and Spine Institute specializes in addressing complex spinal conditions and revision surgeries for adults and adolescents who have had unsuccessful treatment in the past and are still in pain.
+In addition to treating scoliosis, Southwest Scoliosis and Spine Institute specializes in addressing complex spinal conditions.
+Notwithstanding our surgeons perform revision surgeries.
+Notably, these surgeries are for adults and adolescents who have had unsuccessful treatment in the past and are still in pain.

 CERVICAL DISC HERNIATION TREATMENT AT OUR